Solar Panels in Newcastle upon Tyne, Tyne and Wear

 Population and housing data: ONS Census 2021.

-Going Solar in Newcastle upon Tyne
+About Solar Energy in Newcastle upon Tyne

 Newcastle upon Tyne is a city in Tyne and Wear with a population of 300,200 (ONS Census 2021).
 The postcode area for Newcastle upon Tyne is NE1.
 You'll need your full postcode when getting quotes from MCS-certified installers.
 Based on satellite data for this location, a 4kWp solar system generates approximately 3,448 kWh per year (862 kWh/kWp).